What is an Electric Bicycle?

 Voluntary Bike Registration

-Laguna Niguel Police Services will be operating a voluntary bicycle registration program free for all Laguna Niguel residents.
-This exciting new program will allow residents to bring their bicycles, both electric and non-electric, to Police Services headquarters to register them.
+Laguna Niguel Police Services operates a voluntary bicycle registration program free for all Laguna Niguel residents.
+This exciting new program allows residents to bring their bicycles, both electric and non-electric, to Police Services at City Hall to register them.
 Bicycle registration services will also go mobile and be available at community events.
 By registering a traditional bicycle or E-bike, you increase your chances of recovering your bicycle if it is ever lost or stolen.
 Residents can either register their bicycle in the Police Services Lobby or by completing this form.

 Protect your Bicycle